zweidner/zmk-config/README.md

 # zmk-config
 Check https://zmk.dev/docs for details.

 Further modifications can be made using the documentation and copying what I've done with this repo.
+Firmware is built via Github Actions on this repo or your fork of it, and can be downloaded from the workflow artifacts.
+To flash the keyboard, double press the reset button on the front of the keyboard and it should show up as a removable disk.
+Copy the .uf2 file in the firmware zip to the root of the removable disk and it will be flashed and the keyboard will reset with the new firmware.

+There are 5 bluetooth profiles that can be changed and cleared using the keys on layer 3 so that multiple devices can be paired.
+There's an output select button on layer 3 to switch between USB and Bluetooth inputs, allowing two devices to be connected simultaneously and switch between the two devices actively.

 Current configuration: